ashn-dot-dev/site/src/blog/2021-10-05-i-wrote-a-compiler-for-my-own-programming-language.md

 and (maybe) years.

 There is no shortage of work to be done on the Sunder project.
-The language has no concept of user defined `struct` types, nor does it have a concept of generics, both of which are required to develop the abstractions and interfaces I would like to have within Sunder's standard library.
+The language has no concept of user-defined `struct` types, nor does it have a concept of generics, both of which are required to develop the abstractions and interfaces I would like to have within Sunder's standard library.
 There is also a fair bit of cleanup needed in the compiler.
 Although I am extraordinarily pleased with